COVID-19 lockdowns in Italy: Nationwide expansion

 On the evening of 9 March, the quarantine measures were expanded to the entire country, coming into effect the next day.
 In a televised address, Conte explained that the moves would restrict travel to that necessary for work, and family emergencies, and that all sporting events would be cancelled.
 Italy was the first country to implement a national quarantine as a result of the COVID-19 pandemic.

 Conte announced on 11 March that the lockdown would be tightened, with all commercial and retail businesses except those providing essential services, like grocery stores, food stores, and pharmacies, closed down.
 On 19 March, with over 35,000 confirmed cases and nearly 3,000 deaths from the disease, Conte stated that the lockdown would likely be extended past its initial deadline of 3 April.

 Luigi Di Maio, the Minister of Foreign Affairs, has said that the lockdown has been necessary for Italy.
 The Italian authorities established sanctions for those who do not obey the orders, even those who, having symptoms of the virus, expose themselves in public places, being considered a threat of intentional contagion.

 On 21 March, Conte announced a further enlargement of the lockdown, by shutting down all non-necessary businesses and industries.
 This measure came after a rise in the number of cases and deaths in the previous days, and after multiple institutions – including trade unions, mayors, and regional presidents – asked for a generalised shutdown of the Italian production system.
 On 22 March, Lombardy strengthened its measures, banning all outdoor physical activity and the use of vending machines.

 On 1 April, Minister of Health Roberto Speranza announced the extension of the lockdown until 13 April.

 On 10 April, the lockdown was extended until 3 May, and starting from 14 April stationery shops, bookshops and children clothing's shops will be allowed to open.

 On 26 April, the Prime Minister announced the so-called "Phase 2", that would start from 4 May.
 Movements across regions were still forbidden, while the ones between municipalities were allowed only for work and health reasons as well as for visit relatives.
 Moreover, he allowed the re-opening of closed factories, but schools, bars, restaurants and barbers were still closed.

+Subsequent restrictions (late 2020–2021)

+Following a second wave of infections beginning in October 2020, the Italian government reintroduced stricter restrictions.
+On 13 October 2020, the government banned public gatherings and gave regions the power to tighten but not ease containment measures.
+On 25 October, Prime Minister Conte introduced new restrictions closing gyms, swimming pools, theatres and cinemas, and requiring bars and restaurants to close by 6pm.
+In November 2020, Italy introduced a colour-coded tier system; white, yellow, orange and red zones, with different restrictions based on infection rates and healthcare capacity.
+A national red zone with travel bans between regions and municipalities was established for the Christmas 2020 and Easter 2021 holidays.
+Most COVID-19 restrictions were gradually lifted through 2022, with the majority abolished on 1 June 2022.